Why are Native Plants so Important?

 Different flower shapes and colors attract different pollinators.
 According to researchers at the University of Missouri, “…hummingbirds are attracted to red and yellow flowers.
 Butterflies are drawn to red, yellow, orange, pink and purple flowers.
 Nocturnal pollinators, such as bats and moths, will visit pale-colored or white flowers that remain open at night, and are easiest to see in the dark.”

-A new study published by scientists at the German Center for Integrative Biodiversity Research, found that increasing the number of plant species in a natural habitat, not only increases the number of pollinators, but also increases the number of natural insect predators like spiders, wasps, and beetles, which feed on destructive insect pests like aphids.
+A new study published by scientists at the German Center for Integrative Biodiversity Research, found that increasing the number of plant species in a natural habitat (increasing biodiversity), not only increases the number of pollinators, but also increases the number of natural insect predators like spiders, wasps, and beetles, which feed on destructive insect pests like aphids.
 If a variety of different native plant species are used in hedgerows along agricultural fields, there is an opportunity to reduce the use of pesticides by allowing beneficial predators to thrive.

 There are thousands of native plant species in the United States, with almost 2000 in Ohio, and many are underutilized in the green industry.
 Increasing the awareness of the vast number of native plant species and working with the industry to make more of these plants available is a great way to expand biodiversity in home landscapes.

-When you look at a residential neighborhood in most of the country today, it typically consists of a house surrounded by a lush, green lawn.
+When you look at a residential neighborhood in most of our country today, it typically consists of a house surrounded by a lush, green lawn.
 This view of suburbia has existed for over 100 years and is unfortunately accepted as the norm.

 There are a few plant species that, in addition to being non-native, are also highly invasive.
 Non-native invasive plants can quickly dominate large areas and push out beneficial native plants.
 Extremely aggressive, hard to control, these invasive plant species can overwhelm and destroy entire ecosystems.
 But given these plants did not evolve alongside our native wildlife, most of these plants cannot be eaten by caterpillars and other wildlife.